nonnontrivial/ctts/README.md

 3. create `./data.geojson` (cells will be made from the exterior space of polygons in this file)
 4. run the containers: `docker compose up --build`

-> logs in docker should look like this:
+> e.g. logs in docker should look like this:

 ```log
 api-1        |       INFO   172.18.0.5:53506 - "POST /infer HTTP/1.1" 200